 Novel technology is bringing many opportunities and disruptions.
 These offer possibilities that could change our lives, from what public services are offered to how we move around the world.

 The Government Office for Science’s Emerging Technology Programme helps government think about how potential new technologies may affect policy choices.
 The Programme scans for and assesses novel technologies emerging from all areas of science and engineering.
 Medicine is one area in which many important new technologies have been identified.
 This is the first in a series of blog posts that covers some of the innovative and exciting technologies the scan has brought to our attention.

-If you think that exploring emerging technologies could be important or useful for policy development in your area, please get in touch with us!
+If you think that exploring emerging technologies could be important or useful for policy development in your area, please contact the team at Futures@go-science.gov.uk.

 Medicine’s New Frontier in Technology

 The UK is a global leader in medical technologies and has recently made some significant commitments to technological advances that will help reshape healthcare and offer us all a healthier future.
 The UK has signalled its commitment to remaining a world leader with ventures such as the 100 000 Genomes Project, the Organ-on-a-Chip Technologies Network, and a Life Sciences Sector Deal.
 Below are three emerging technologies identified by GOS’ Emerging Technology Scan that could change how we practise medicine in the UK.